aestears/plantTracker/README.md

     column to have one value for each genet.
 If you want the output data frame from `trackSpp()` to have the same columns as your input `dat` data.frame, set the `aggByGenet` argument to FALSE.
-However, Be Careful, since any demographicanalysis should be done with a data.set that has only one row per genet, otherwise you will be estimating survival and growth rates on the scale of ramets instead of genets.
+However, Be Careful, since any demographic analysis should be done with a data.set that has only one row per genet, otherwise you will be estimating survival and growth rates on the scale of ramets instead of genets.
 If you take the `aggByGenet = FALSE` route, be sure to